 Parker Herlihy and Hanna Holcomb: Parker Herlihy and Hanna Holcomb completed their southbound trip along the Greenway in 44 days on Nov.
 7. After their ride, the duo shared: "We loved our through-ride of the East Coast Greenway!
 We were blown away by the kindness and generosity of the people that we met and enjoyed seeing parts of the country that we likely wouldn't have seen otherwise.
 We were grateful for every section of bike path that we rode and for the East Coast Greenway Alliance's work.
 Every fast and close pass from a vehicle was a stark reminder of how essential protected paths are.
 We're glad we had this opportunity, it's an experience we'll never forget."

-Jess Hinkle: Experienced long-distance cyclist Jess Hinkle completed a Maine-to-Key West ride in 32 days - and that's after riding D.C. to Montana and Canada to Mexico earlier in 2021 - in November 2021.
+Jess Hinkle: Experienced long-distance cyclist Jess Hinkle completed a Maine-to-Key West ride in 32 days in November 2021 - and that's after riding D.C. to Montana and Canada to Mexico earlier in the year.
 “The East Coast Greenway is, overall, a brilliant route and for me stands as one of the top experiences of my life thus far,” Hinkle reflected.
 “Although there are advanced sections, it is unquestionably suitable for beginner and intermediate bike travelers alike.
 For the veteran touring cyclist, there is more than enough adventure to hold the attention.
 I would like to sincerely thank the folks at the East Coast Greenway for coordinating and cultivating and sharing such a gem.
 I'll absolutely be back for another fall run."

 Andrea Ray, Kris Wiley and Maisha: Andrea Ray and Kris Wiley reached Key West in December 2021 to complete their East Coast Greenway ride with their Siberian husky, Maisha, in tow.
 Watch the video below to learn more about their journey: